ARM-software/psa-arch-tests/secure-debug/platform/hosts/emulation/unix_socket/README.md

 ## Build steps for target image

-To generate the target image for the virtual target, follow the steps below:
+To generate the target image for the virtual target, follow these steps:
 ~~~
     cd psa-arch-tests/secure-debug/psa-adac
     make native